israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 ### Destructuring Assignment

- The destructuring assignment syntax is a JavaScript expression that makes it possible to unpack values from arrays
+ The destructuring assignment syntax is a JavaScript expression that makes it possible to unpack values from arrays, or properties from objects, into distinct variables.

 ### Spread Syntax